Tiong Bahru is one of the oldest neighbourhood estates established in Singapore

 Nana & Bird is a retail start-up that is a favourite amongst local fashionistas selling women & kids fashion as well as homeware.
 Started by 2 childhood friends, this store offers a veritable treasure trove of gorgeous and affordable fashion offerings from accessories, clothing to delightful trinkets, all carefully curated from the region.

-ODP is a modern bistro concept with an industrial rustic charm.
-Their menu offers a range of delectable starters, prime meat dishes, the freshest fish courses and opulent desserts.
-For the tippler in you, classic cocktails and boutique wines from all across the globes are available in house.
+A cosy backstreet bistro serving a gluten-free menu.
+Their menu offers a range of delectable starters, prime meat dishes, and opulent desserts.
+For the tippler in you, classic cocktails and wines are available in-house.
 A treat for diners would be the see-through glass of the open concept kitchen, where you can witness the chef preparing orders while you dine.

 19 Yong Siak Street